Best Diet Shakes for Weight Loss (2026): 6 Ranked Picks

 Use it for: Eaters whose primary problem with shakes is "they don't feel like food" — Ample is the closest you can get to drinking an actual meal.
 Also reasonable for hikers and travelers who want a single-packet calorie-dense option.

-5. Most Convenient Daily Option: Soylent Original (RTD)
+Check current price on Amazon →5.
+Most Convenient Daily Diet Shake: Soylent Original (RTD)

 Per bottle (14 oz): 400 cal, 20g protein, 36g carbs, 5g fiber, 9g sugar, 21g fat.
 Cal/g protein: 20.0.